AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/SupportedRoleClassType/RoleClass.md

 SupportedRoleClassType.RoleClass Property
 =========================================
-AutomationML 2.1 APIGets and sets the RoleClass, referenced from this SupportedRoleClass object using the [RefRoleClassPath][1].
+Gets and sets the RoleClass, referenced from this SupportedRoleClass object using the [RefRoleClassPath][1].

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)